-Each students works with a trained volunteer tutor, either individually or in a small group of up to ten people.
+Each student works with a trained volunteer tutor, either individually or in a small group of up to ten people.
 The tutor adapts and uses materials suited to each student’s English level, educational background, and learning goals.
-While all ESOL students come to us to learn the English language, their reading and writing literacy levels may vary from beginner to fully proficient.
+While all ESOL students come to us to learn the English language, they vary greatly in their reading and writing literacy levels in their native language.
 Our personalized attention to each student’s unique needs means that we can help across all literacy levels.

 In order to make the tutoring sessions as convenient as possible for both students and tutors, we offer a wide variety of meeting places.
 Most sessions take place at the Literacy Council office in downtown Asheville.
 Other sessions are held in libraries, churches, schools, businesses, community centers, cafes, and occasionally in students’ or tutors’ homes.

-We find that ESOL students are so proud of their adopted country and delight in every language achievement that takes them one step closer to fully participating in civic, religious, educational, and neighborhood programs.
+We find that many ESOL students are very proud of their adopted country and delight in every language achievement that takes them one step closer to fully participating in civic, religious, educational, and neighborhood programs.
 In the words of a couple who immigrated to Asheville from China:

 “Ever since we came to Asheville, we fell in love with this place.
 The people are so enthusiastic, friendly, and sincere.
 They love the motherland and everyone is working hard.
 Thanks to the Literacy Council for our teacher, Nancy.
 She taught very seriously and patiently.
 Because of the teacher’s help, we can understand some normal English now, can speak simple dialogue, and learned more about the history of the United States.
 We wish to achieve the desire [to become citizens of the United States] and vote in the next elections!”